<< Back to main referee page

 RECORD KEEPING/GETTING PAID Back to Top

 1. You must submit your Referee Worksheet on the website before the end of each day of reffing or risk not getting paid for those games.
-Print a copy for your records.
+You should print a copy for your records in case there is a discrepancy regarding your pay at the end of the season.
 I will keep track of your submitted Referee Worksheets and send you a check a few weeks after the season for all the games you refereed this season.

 2. You will not be paid for games where you are a second (unscheduled) referee at a game.

-4. You will not get paid if you show-up for a game that is cancelled.
-You will get paid the full amount for a game that starts but does not finish because of weather conditions.
+3. You will not get paid if you show-up for a game that is canceled.
+You will get paid the full amount for a game that starts but does not finish beause of weather conditions.

 GAME CANCELLATION Back to Top